It's therefore important that you make all of the necessary checks to verify the validity of your requests and the responses.

 In the Azure portal, click App registrations in the Azure Active Directory section.

-Click New application registration, and fill in the properties:
+Click New registration, and fill in the properties:

 Your SPA name